ricosjp/dagstream/README.md

 # DagStream

 DagStream is the Python package in order to manage relationship between functions, especially for data-preprocessing functions for machine learning applications.
-It offers simple API like [taskflow](https://github.com/taskflow/taskflow).
+It offers simple API similar to [taskflow](https://github.com/taskflow/taskflow).

 ## User manual